Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The minutes must record the following—

-   1. the names of the people in attendance at the meeting;
+   a) the names of the people in attendance at the meeting;

    2. the business considered at the meeting;